m5khan/tweet-pool/README.md

 ## Webpack configuration
 Webpack uses ts-loader plugin to compile typescript and bundle both client and server.

+Two different modules are used for client and server builds.

 ## Docker

 *docker-compose* start four containers: